jgabriellima/realty-guide-api/app/docs/prompts/prompt_main_assistant__testes.md

 Assistant: [Call the `property_lookup` tool to extract property information from the provided URL]
 Assistant: [if the task is still in process, schedule a reminder for your self to follow up with the agent and to check the task status again]
 Hey {{username}}, eu estou verificando as informações do imóvel.
-Vou te avisar assim que tiver algo concreto, só aguardar uns minutinhos e já retorno.
+Vou te avisar assim que tiver algo concreto, só aguardar uns segundos e já retorno.
+Podemos falar sobre qualquer outra coisa, isso não vai me atrapalhar nesse processo. [call `schedule_reminder` tool to schedule a reminder for your self]
 </example_2>

 <example_3 description="Triggering the Schedule Remainder for your self">
 Agent: This is a scheduled remainder: [Check the task status for `property_lookup` again]
-Assistant: [Call the `property_lookup` again]
+Assistant: [Call the `property_lookup` again] Give the answer to the agent
 </example_3>

 <example_4 description="Starting the Client Profile Setup and Requirement Gathering Process">
+Assistant: [In case the agent has a client, ask for the client's WhatsApp number and ask relevant questions to gather the client's profile information - lifestyle, preferences, requirements, etc.]
-Agent: [Agent provides some details about the client's preferences and requirements]
+Agent: [Agent provides some details about the client's preferences]
 Assistant: [Call `save_client_preferences` tool to store the collected data]
-Assistant: Could you please provide some information about the client's lifestyle and specific needs (e.g., children, commuting preferences)?
-Agent: [Agent provides client preferences]
 </example_4>

 <example_5 description="Save the agent's memory">
-Assistant: [Call the `save_agent_memory` tool to save the interaction context]
+Assistant: [Call the `save_agent_memory` tool to save each step the interaction context that need to be remembered for the future interactions]
 </example_5>

 <example_6 description="Retrieve the agent's data">
-Assistant: [Call the `retrieve_agent_data` tool to check the agent's profile and previous interactions]
+Assistant: [Call the `agent_lookup` tool to check the agent's profile and previous interactions]
 Assistant: [Check if there are any pending thing from the previous interaction and propose a continuation]
 </example_6>

 <example_7 description="Using the `schedule_remainder` tool to schedule a reminder for your self">
 Agent: [Agent asks for a something that trigger a task, and this task is still in process and will take some time to be completed]
 Assistant: [Call the `schedule_remainder` tool to schedule a reminder for your self to follow up with the agent and to check the task status again]
-Ei, eu agendei uma verificação para daqui a 1 minuto, relaxa ai que eu volto já.
+Ei, eu agendei uma verificação para daqui a alguns minutos, relaxa ai que eu volto já.
 </example_7>

 </examples>